Premium Legal Services without the Boston premium

 Two prominent franchises were recently found in violation of the child labor laws by the Massachusetts Attorney General’s Office.
 Burger King was found to have more than 800 child labor violations at stores across the state.
 Among the violations uncovered were minors working shifts that exceeded the total maximum daily hours allowed or shifts that ended later than allowed under state law, in some instances past 3 a.m.
 Many of the minor employees also did not have the proper work permits.
 Similarly, Sugar Heaven, a popular candy franchise, violated child labor laws by scheduling and allowing minors to work later or for longer than what is permitted and by failing to obtain work permits for minors.
 Employees under 18 were also frequently left to close the stores late at night.

-Child labor laws require the following to ensure a safe and positive work experience for minors:
+Child labor laws in Massachusetts require the following to ensure a safe and positive work experience for minors:

 - Minimum wage.
 The minimum wage in Massachusetts is $11 an hour.

-- Work Permits.
+- Massachusetts Work Permits (Work Permit MA).
 Workers under 18 years old need a new work permit for every job.
 The application for a work permit must be filled out by the parent or guardian, the minor, and employer and submitted to the school district where the child lives or attends school.
 Minors who are 14 or 15 also need a physician’s signature.

 - Hazardous Jobs.
 Teens under 18 years of age are prohibited from doing certain kinds of dangerous work.
 Such hazards include, but are not limited to operating, cleaning, or repairing power-driven meat slicers, grinders, or choppers; driving a vehicle, forklift, or work assist vehicle; handling, serving or selling alcoholic beverages.
 Teens under 16 are prohibited from even more tasks that are considered dangerous such as performing any baking activities; operating fryolators, rotisseries, NEICO broilers, or pressure cookers; working in freezers or meat coolers; working on or use ladders, scaffolds, or their substitutes; and working in amusement places (e.g., pool or billiard room, or bowling alley) or barber shops.